ararra/Mceliece-and-Goppacodes/README.md

 # Mceliece-and-Goppacodes
-Code for Baschelors thesis on McEliece and Goppacodes
+Code for Bachelors thesis on McEliece and Goppacodes